Installing RStudio Professional Drivers#

 Use the following procedures to:

-- Install RStudio Professional Drivers on the same server where RStudio Server Pro and/or RStudio Connect is installed or
+- Install RStudio Professional Drivers on the same server where RStudio Workbench and/or RStudio Connect is installed or Pro and/or RStudio Connect is installed or

-- Install RStudio Pro Drivers on your desktop
+- Alternatively, install RStudio Pro Drivers on your Linux desktop using DEB/RPM packages

 Step 1.
 Install dependencies#